Feeding Your Cat and Getting the Balance Right

 Cats are ‘obligate carnivores’, which means they need meat in their diet, so unlike dogs, they can never be vegetarian or vegan.
 Felines rely on protein as their main source of energy, and need higher levels of protein in their diet than dogs.
 Not only is meat a ready source of protein, it also provides three essential nutrients that cats can’t live without: taurine (for heart and vision), arachidonic acid (for skin and coat health) and Vitamin A (for coat and vision).

-To keep your cat fit, you need to give them the correct balance of all essential nutrients in cat diets.
+To keep them fit, you need to feed your cat the correct balance of all essential nutrients.
 A good-quality, complete cat food should be carefully formulated to provide them with the perfect balance of all the nutrients they need to thrive while, at the same time, still being delicious to eat.
 For the best diet for your cat, make sure they’re getting all of the following:

 You’ve probably noticed that your cat just loves to drink water from unusual sources like dripping taps or shower trays, but those should never replace an easily accessible source of constant fresh, clean water.
 Their water bowl should be placed a little distance away from their food bowl wherever possible, and well away from their litter tray.
 If you notice that your cat has suddenly started drinking from unusual places, it may mean they have a medical condition that’s causing excessive thirst so it’s worth discussing this with your vet.

 Cats use protein, made from amino acids, as their main source of energy.
 As cats can’t make these basic chemical building blocks in their own bodies, they have to rely on specific essential amino acids in their diets.
-The proteins found in complete balanced cat food, such as meat and fish, should contain all the essential amino acids your cat needs to form and maintain healthy muscle, skin and fur, as well as being a key part of their immune system.
+Feeding your cat a complete and balanced cat food should provide them with all the essential amino acids they need to form and maintain healthy muscle, skin and fur, as well as being a key part of their immune system.
 If your cat doesn’t get enough protein, they can end up with poor growth, loss of muscle bulk, poor coat condition and increased risk of infection through a poor immune system.